 Giant otter fur is the shortest of all the otter species.
 This fur is densely packed so that no water can penetrate through to the skin.
 They have an inner coat which is surrounded by guard hairs that keep the water off their actual coat.

 The fur is coloured brown in most specimens though it can be fawn or red in some.
 On the throat is an assortment of white patterns.
 These patterns are different on each other and help them to distinguish each other in the group.
 They have small rounded ears which can close underwater.

 The legs are stubby and short.
 At the end the feet are webbed and also have sharp claws.

-Each day the giant otter consumes between three and four kilograms (6-9lb) of food.
+Each day the giant otter consumes between 3 and 4 kilograms (6-9lbs) of food.
 A major portion of this diet will consist of fish.
-They also feed upon crustaceans, snakes along with small caimans and anacondas.
+They also feed upon crustaceans, snakes, small caimans and anacondas.
 Their diet varies throughout the year due to the migrations of the fish.